overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 ### The Case for Heterogeneous services

-The trend in the B2C world is to chop the use-cases with varied traffic-needs into Microservices managed by independent Scrum teams.
+The trend in the B2C world is to chop the use-cases with varied traffic-needs into _Microservices/Macroservices_ managed by independent Scrum teams.
 These teams develop using Heterogeneous frameworks and tech-stacks, suitable for the traffic needs of their services.

-Reactive/non-blocking stack[6] should only be used for high traffic services, as it adds a lot of complexity to the application[7] .
-Taking the example from the Payments domain, Purchases tend to have high traffic (especially during Black Fridays, Flash sales, etc.), and it's common to model them with an Asynchronous non-blocking paradigm like Spring-WebFlux.
-Whereas Refunds tend to have relatively low traffic, and a simple blocking stack like Spring-MVC can easily cater to its scaling needs.
+Reactive/non-blocking stack[$_{[6]}$](https://www.reactivemanifesto.org/) should only be used for high traffic services, as it adds a lot of complexity to the application[$_{[7]}$](https://blog.pragmatists.com/unobvious-traps-of-spring-webflux-16924a0d76d5).
+Taking an example from the Payments domain, Purchases tend to have high traffic (especially during Black Fridays, Flash sales, etc.), and it's common to model them with an Asynchronous non-blocking paradigm like _Spring-WebFlux_.
+Whereas Refunds tend to have relatively low traffic, and a simple blocking stack like _Spring-MVC_ can easily cater to its scaling needs.
 Such use-cases can be found in many B2C products, E.g. Reservations vs. Cancellations.

 ### The problem of Reusability among Heterogeneous services

-Despite being heterogenous, these services have many commonalities in their Domain logic, ranging from small features such as Authentication, Logging to large features such as Request-Validation, Idempotency, External-Integrations.
+Despite being heterogenous, these services have many commonalities in their Domain logic, ranging from small features such as Authentication, Logging, to large features such as Request-Validation, Idempotency, External-Integrations.
 In the case of homogeneous services, the common code can be placed in a shared module and be added as a dependency in all services.
 But in heterogeneous case, blocking code can't be shared/reused for non-blocking service or vice-versa, because:

 - It's extremely dangerous to mix both paradigms, as it can lead to untraceable performance issues.
 - Their styles of programming are different (Functional in non-blocking vs. Imperative in blocking).